Bira/octopus-carnival/_posts/2016-10-05-gransys-overview.md

 authority, while Status would be a measure of their social position and political influence.
 This would make it possible to have a wealthy merchant like Fournival from the original game, who doesn't hold formal Rank in the feudal hierarchy but has Status 3 or 4.
+In this model, Fedel and Aldous would have Courtesy Rank instead of the full version, but would still have the same Status.

-If you're just interested in using Gransys as a backdrop for a Dungeon Fantasy campaign, then Status and social position doesn't really come into play as an advantage.
+If you're just interested in using Gransys as a backdrop for a Dungeon Fantasy campaign, then Status and Rank don't really come into play as advantages.

 ## Religion